-Photo by Michael Lincoln
+Photo by Paige Strabala

 Growing up on a remote mountain range in northwest Washington, Bumford listened to nature and began nurturing her interest in music.
-She had an immediate affinity for songwriters such as Alanis Morissette, Sheryl Crow and Fiona Apple.
+She had an immediate affinity for truth telling songwriters such as Alanis Morissette, Sheryl Crow and Fiona Apple.
 After discovering the magic of Ella Fitzgerald, Louis Armstrong and Billie Holiday in high school, her first dream was to become a jazz singer.
 Then at Berklee College of Music in Boston, she changed course slightly to major in music production and engineering; her curiosity was spent in recording studios, exploring the world of audio production and sonic manipulation.
 These skills became the foundation of her multifaceted career.

 While sculpting songs that ponder feminism & mental health, Bumford is also passionate about spreading the autonomy of self-recording and production to women, and folks along the gender and socio-economic spectrums who have been historically kept out of such spaces.
 She regularly collaborates with femme-driven initiatives to bring more equity & training to upcoming producers.